Preparing and submitting a research proposal

-Each proposal must be costed by the Research Support Service.
-RSS staff have access to specialist costing tools and experience of previous successful applications, and will structure budgets in an appropriate and competitive manner, ensuring principles of Full Economic Costing (fEC) are followed correctly.
+Each proposal must be costed by a Department Research Services Team.
+RS staff have access to specialist costing tools and experience of previous successful applications, and will structure budgets in an appropriate and competitive manner, ensuring principles of Full Economic Costing (fEC) are followed correctly.

-You can find your local RSS colleagues here:
+You can find your local RS colleagues here:

 The Faculty Research Support Service teams are here to guide you through the application process.
-Your local RSS team will help to cost your proposal, assist with the approvals and submission processes, and more.
-You can find your local RSS colleagues here:
+Your local RS team will help to cost your proposal, assist with the approvals and submission processes, and more.
+You can find your local RS colleagues here: